evennia/evennia/docs/sphinx/source/index.rst

 ===================================

-`Evennia <http://www.evennia.com>`_ is a barebones Python MUD/MUX/MU\* server/codebase using modern technologies and offering great freedom to design the multi-user online text game of your dreams.
+`Evennia <http://www.evennia.com>`_ is a barebones Python MUD/MUX/MU\* creation system and server.
+It is using modern technologies and offering great freedom to design the multi-user online text game of your dreams.
 You code your game using normal Python modules - can't get more flexible than that!